jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-2024+Objectives.md

       - ensures that system users and support personnel receive the requisite security training
       - updates the system security plan as required
       - assists in the identification, implementation, and assessment of the common security controls
+  - **Data owner**: the person responsible for classifying, categorizing, and permitting access to the data; the data owner is the person who is best familiar with the importance of the data to the business; typically the CEO, president, or department head
-  - **Data controller**: decide what data to process and how to process it
+  - **Data controller**: decides what data to process and how to process it
     - the data controller is the person or entity that controls the processing of the data - deciding what data to process, why this data should be processed, and how it is processed
     - e.g. a company that collects personal information on employees for payroll is a data controller (but, if they pass this info to a third-party to process payroll, the payroll company is the data processor, see below)
-  - **Data processor**: an entity *working* on behalf (or the direction) of the data controller, that processes PII; they have a responsibility to protect the privacy of the data and not use it for any purpose other than directed by the data controller; generally, a data processor is any system used to process data
+  - **Data processor**: an entity *working on behalf* (or the direction) of the data controller, that processes PII; they have a responsibility to protect the privacy of the data and not use it for any purpose other than directed by the data controller; generally, a data processor is any system used to process data
     - processing data on behalf of the Data Controller while ensuring quality, validation, and compliance, safe custody, transport, storage of the data and implementation of business rules
     - a controller can hire a third party to process data, and in this context, the third party is the data processor; data processors are often third-party entities that process data for an org at the direction of the data controller
     - note GDPR definition: "a natural or legal person, public authority, agency, or other body, which processes personal data solely on behalf of the data controller"